 Inhibitor Binding Increases the Thermal Stability and Formation of the Mpro Dimer.
-The impact of inhibitor binding on the fragmentation patterns, collision cross sections, and thermodynamic parameters of Mpro was evaluated using native mass spectrometry in conjunction with ion mobility and variable temperature ESI analysis.
-Four inhibitors were evaluated: 11A, 11B, boceprevir, and GC-375.
-These inhibitors were chosen due to their known modes of binding and inhibition of Mpro.
-11A and 11B were found to be potent covalent inhibitors of Mpro (respective IC50 values of 0.53 ± 0.005 μM and 0.040 ± 0.002 μM).

-These two inhibitors feature an aldehyde warhead that forms a thiohemiacetal adduct with Cys145 in Mpro.
-The only difference between the inhibitors is the replacement of the cyclohexane ring of 11A with a 3-fluorophenyl group of 11B; the 3-fluorophenyl group interacts with Gln189 within the active site of the protein.
-GC-376 (IC50 of $0.15 \pm 0.03$ uM) contains a bisulfite-adduct of a C-terminal aldehvde. which apparently is removed during the time course of inhibition of Mpro as a thiohemiacetal adduct is also formed with Cys145 of Mpro.
-This inhibitor engages in hydrogen bonds within the active site of the protein, mimicking a natural peptide substrate of Mpro.9,12 Boceprevir is an FDAapproved drug used to treat the hepatitis C virus.
-As with other inhibitors of Mpro, in addition to the thiohemiacetal adduct boceprevir establishes with Cys145, the inhibitor forms additional non-covalent interactions with His41, Gly143, His164 and Gln166 and displayed an IC50 value of 1.90 μM.9,10 Figure 5A shows the native spectra acquired for solutions containing Mpro and each of the inhibitors.
-For all four inhibitors, complexes of the type D•I and D•2I were predominant (D = dimer, I = inhibitor), consistent with prior studies of inhibitor binding of Mpro.9 Monomeric complexes of the type M•I were not observed (M = monomer).
+The impact of covalent inhibitor binding on the fragmentation patterns, collision cross sections, and thermodynamic parameters of M^{pro} was evaluated using native mass spectrometry in conjunction with ion mobility and variable temperature ESI analysis.
+Four inhibitors were evaluated: 11A, 59,60 11B, 59,60 boceprevir, 9,10 and GC-376.10 These inhibitors were chosen due to their known modes of binding and inhibition of Mpro.
+11A and 11B were found to be potent covalent inhibitors of M^{pro} (respective IC50 values of 0.053 ± 0.005 μ M and 0.040 \pm 0.002 μ M).59 These two inhibitors feature an aldehyde warhead that forms a thiohemiacetal adduct with Cys145 in M^{pro}.
+The only difference between these two inhibitors is the replacement of the cyclohexane ring of 11A with a 3-fluorophenyl group of 11B; the 3-fluorophenyl group interacts with Gln189 within the active site of the protein.
+GC-376 (IC50 of 0.15 \pm 0.03 μ M)^{10,12} contains a bisulfite-adduct of a C-terminal aldehyde, which apparently is removed during the time course of inhibition of M^{pro} as a thiohemiacetal adduct is also formed with Cys145 of M^{pro}.
+This inhibitor engages in hydrogen bonds within the active site of the protein, mimicking a natural peptide substrate of M^{pro.9,12} Boceprevir is an FDAapproved drug used to treat the hepatitis C virus.60 As with other inhibitors of M^{pro}, in addition to the thiohemiacetal adduct boceprevir establishes with Cys145, this inhibitor forms additional non-covalent interactions with His41, Gly143, His164 and Gln166 and displayed an IC50 value of 8.0 \pm 1.5 μ M 10 Figure 5A shows the native MS1 spectra acquired for solutions containing M^{pro} and two of the inhibitors (11A and boceprevir).
+For all four inhibitors, complexes of the type DOI and DO2I were predominant (D = dimer, I = inhibitor), consistent with prior studies of inhibitor binding of M^{pro.9} Some salt adducts are retained on the complexes owing to the gentle desolvation parameters used to minimize protein unfolding.
+Monomeric complexes of the type MeI were not observed (M = monomer).